-Anything interesting you would like to share from your first paid assignment?
+Is anything interesting you would like to share from your first paid assignment?

 It was quite a memorable experience for me.
 I had to wax my chest hair and it was for the first time.
 It was painful and to add to my woes, it was an outdoor shoot at a farmhouse and in summer.
 But the excitement of the first professional assignment was so much, that the irritation due to heat and sweat after wax was ignored.
 The result was outstanding and my work was appreciated.
-I have realized that whatever you learn in life comes handy at some point of time or the other.
+I have realized that whatever you learn in life comes in handy at some point in time or the other.